 I do love Italian food, but listen up peeps!
-Who needs pasta when these no-cook bean thread noodles soak up the flavors in this awesome, easy Asian dish!?
+Who needs pasta when these no-cook bean thread noodles soak up the flavors in this awesome, easy Asian dish: my Bean Thread Noodles with Chicken.

 The Thai “magic paste” is the secret ingredient here that really highlights this recipe.
 Add your favorite protein (this one’s with ground chicken), the crunch of chopped peanuts, and top with bean sprouts for a meal you won’t soon forget!